Vadim1489/KiseolarVadim/README.md

 # Hi everyone! 👋

-My name is Vadim, I'm a web developer based in Leipzig, Germany. 🚀
+My name is Vadim, I'm a fresh Frontend Developer based in Leipzig, Germany. 🚀

 ### About me:
 - I started studying web development in 2023.